bshore/go-hirez/README.md

   // NewWithSession is like New() but it also tests connectivity with `Ping()` and calls `CreateSession()`
   // for you.
-This could be useful if you intend to query the API on some sort of schedule. client, err := hirezapi.NewWithSession(devID, authKey, hirezapi.URLSmitePC, hirezapi.ResponseTypeJSON)
+This could be useful if you intend to query the API on some sort of schedule. client, err := hirezapi.NewWithSession(devID, authKey, models.URLSmitePC, models.ResponseTypeJSON)

   // New initializes a HiRezAPI instance with devID, auth key, url, and response type.
-  // Note: You will need to call `client.CreateSession()` on your own client, err := hirezapi.New(devID, authKey, hirezapi.URLSmitePC, hirezapi.ResponseTypeJSON)
+  // Note: You will need to call `client.CreateSession()` on your own client, err := hirezapi.New(devID, authKey, models.URLSmitePC, models.ResponseTypeJSON)

   // Direct struct initialization is supported, though the constructor methods are recommended since
   // they avoid potential fail cases like typos in the BasePath or an unsuppored RespType